Configuration

 conventional_commits = true

-subject_capitalized = true
+subject_capitalized = false

 # subject_max_length = 50 # Optional - no limit by default